Walibi Belgium: Halloween

 One of the events the park is known for is Halloween, traditionally during the last weekends of October and autumn holiday in Belgium.
 During Halloween, Walibi Belgium transforms into hell on earth with scary entertainment and other festivities.
 The park started celebrating Halloween in 2000 on a small scale, leading it to be one of the biggest Halloween events in Belgium, the Netherlands and Luxembourg.

 Since 2008, Walibi Belgium introduced a storyline around the event which is still running in 2013.
 Every year, the story has an open ending, making visitors curious for the following year.
 This happens during a finale show, including special effects, music and actors.
 The park also creates scare-zones, zones in the park that get a Halloween theme.
 The park is also known for their number of haunted houses during Halloween.
 For 2012 and 2013, guests were welcomed in 6 different haunted houses spread over the park.
 The haunted houses the park offers are nowadays known for their often strange locations and aggressive and violent actors.

-For 4 to 5 days, the park also has Halloween nights, with the park being opened till 9:00 p.m.
+For 4 to 5 days, the park also has Halloween nights, with the park staying open until 10 p.m. nightly.